My Own Step

-"My Own Step" is a song by American recording hip hop artist Roscoe Dash.
-The song was released as the fifth single off the Step Up 3D soundtrack.
-The song, produced by Don P of Trillville, features rapper Fabo and Grammy award-winning artist T-Pain.
+"My Own Step" is a song by American rapper and singer Roscoe Dash, released by Zone 4 and Interscope Records on July 13, 2010, as the sixth single from the Step Up 3D soundtrack.
+The song, produced by Don P of Trillville and Zone 4 label founder Polow da Don, features D4L member Fabo and singer T-Pain.

 Background

 The song is featured in the movie Step Up 3D, and is the second on the soundtrack's track listing.
 Disney was originally looking for songs for the movie and found the original version of "My Own Step" which was sung by rapper YV and featured T-Pain, Fabo and Polow Da Don.
 When they found the song, they convinced Roscoe Dash to be on it, and kept R&B singer T-Pain and Fabo on the track.

 Music video

 The music video was released on July 13, 2010.
-It featured cameo appearances from the movie and artists including Lil Chuckee.
+Clips from the film are interspersed throughout, and it contains a cameo appearance from Young Money Entertainment rapper Lil Chuckee.